End Ransomware for Good: Automated Moving Target Defense

 Preempt

-Upon initial access, attackers often use Living Off the Land (LOTL) techniques, establishing patterns that deviate significantly from normal operating procedures.
-Arms’ Zero Trust policies build off of these deviation requirements to reinforce more effective prevention.
+To gain initial access, attackers often use Living Off the Land (LOTL) techniques, which establish patterns that deviate significantly from normal operating procedures.
+Arms’ Zero Trust policies identify and block these abnormal patterns before an attacker can leverage them to breach the system.
 Intruders also rely on reliable information about their target, and static environments offer an ideal landscape for gathering such data.
-Integrating Automated Moving Target Defense at various layers introduces a level of diversity and dynamism, making it nearly impossible for attackers to gain the actionable intelligence that they need about their target.
+Integrating Automated Moving Target Defense (AMTD) at various layers introduces a level of diversity and dynamism, making it nearly impossible for attackers to gain actionable intelligence about their target.

 Block